 I suggest at least a short presentation (5-10 min) to facilitate each participant with a minimum of context about your work so that we can easily relate to the questions you might have for us later on and to help us providing you with additional feedback.
 Do not expect us to be specialists for your dissertation work.
-You may email your material and an additional paper (at least on Friday the week before) that helps us to provide you with feedback.
+You may email us some additional material (at least a week in advance) if you think that this would help us provide feedback.
 As a general rule: Present as long as you need in order to help us understand the issues at stake in each week.
 Keep in mind that we also need some time to address all the issues you raise or other issues that potentially arise in the context of our discussion.
 My guess would be that short presentations (<10 min) as well as long presentations (>45 min) are less effective in provoking feedback from us.